ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 If Docker Desktop is installed, you can view the logs by following `docker desktop - container - tora-olm`

-Otherwise, you can use the following command line to view.
+Alternatively, you can use the following command line to view.

 ```bash
 docker container logs ora-tora